voedger/voedger-internals/server/design/orch.md

   - `VVM.monitorShutCtx`
     - break

-#### VVM.tryToAcquireLeadership()
+#### VVM.tryToAcquireLeadership(leadershipDurationSecods, leadershipAquisitionDuration)

 - `~VVM.tryToAcquireLeadership~`uncvrd[^4]❓
-- Try to acquire leadership in loop.Wait
+- Try to acquire leadership during `leadershipAcquisitionDuration`
-  - Exit if `leadershipDuration` expired
-  - Exit if `VVM.servicesShutCtx` closed
+  - obtain an instance of `elections.IElections`: Interface to acquire and manage leadership for a given key
+    - store `VVM.electionsCleanup`
-  - Leadership key is choosen in the [1, VVM.numVVM] interval
+  - Leadership key is choosen in the [1, `VVM.numVVM`] interval
-  - Leadership value is VVM.ip
+  - Leadership value is `VVM.ip`
-  - Do not wait for servicesShutCtx because Launch is blocking method
+  - Do not wait for `servicesShutCtx` because Launch is blocking method
-  - During leadershipAcquisitionDuration

 - If leadership is acquired
-  - Set VVM.leadershipCtx
+  - Set `VVM.leadershipCtx`
-  - go LeadershipMonitor
+  - go `LeadershipMonitor`
-- Else return leadershipAcquisitionErr
+- Else return `leadershipAcquisitionErr`

 #### VVM.updateProblem(err)